moxis/bitfinex-ladderer/README.md

 ### Usage

 Simply start the script and follow the instructions.
-Below is an example of laddering LONGS for BTC between the prices 6600-6700.
+Below is an example of laddering LONGS for BTC from $6600 to $6700.

 ```
 $ python app.py